ParrotSec/documentation/src/en/Services.md

 We are living at a time when systemd has "seized" the vast majority of linux systems.
 We don't want to enter into a debate about whether systemd is good or bad.

-Parrot developers are clear: https://blog.parrotsec.org/debian-and-devuan/
+Parrot developers are clear: [Debian and Devuan](https://parrotsec.org/blog/2017-06-13-debian-and-devuan/)

 Anyway, if anything changes, it will be in the future.
 Currently the system has systemd, just like its older sister Debian.